 - 2 Tablespoon water

-- Start by pulsing the flour, Turmeric, Salt and Sugar in a food processor until it’s well combined and the flour appears crumbly.
+Start by pulsing the flour, Butter, Turmeric, Salt, and Sugar in a food processor until it’s well combined and the flour appears crumbly.

-- Add the Oil in a Pan.
+Add the Oil in a Pan.
 Once it’s hot, add the Onion, Green Onion, diced Habanero and minced garlic.
-The stir fry until the onion becomes translucent.
+Then stir-fry until the onion becomes translucent.

 - The quantity of water used for these pie pastry might vary a little bit depending on the moisture and humidity in your location so it is a good idea to have a little more cold water than the required quantity at hand just in case you might need more.

 - Knead your dough more and more, will make it comes out less flakier, so it’s advised to stop kneading the dough once all the ingredients have been combined.
 This should take less than 2 minutes.